-Speaking of recycling: every pair comes with a recycled microfiber cleaning cloth and a recycled leather case.
+Speaking of recycling, every pair comes with a recycled microfiber cleaning cloth and a recycled leather case.
 The cleaning cloth is made from 7 used PET plastic bottles.
 That’s 7 plastic bottles which won’t end up in our oceans or elsewhere, polluting our environment.

-The leather cases are made from tanned leather scraps that would otherwise have ended up in landfills.
+The leather cases are made from tanned leather scraps that would have otherwise ended up in landfills.
 Instead, they are reused and given a new life and purpose – which is to protect your new pair of Dick Moby shades.
 Check out their full collection here.

 With every pair sold, about 12 kg of marine plastic are removed from our oceans and waterways.
 That amount is equivalent to about 900 plastic bottles.

 Ozeano are partnered with the Australian company Seabin Project, who invented the “Seabin”, a revolutionary ocean cleaning technology that helps create cleaner oceans with healthier marine life.

 See the Seabin in action in this short clip: